-2 · Key company personnel are trained · Key company personnel • Trailing indicators are to know the meaning and relevance are familiar with trailing tracked but key including, but not limited to, DART, indicator data but may company personnel are TRIR, Lost Time, Near Miss not fully understand not familiar with trailing Frequency, EMR. meaning or relevance. indicator data. • Employer reviews claims • Employer regularly reviews claims, claim costs and claim trends to with insurer as part of gauge impact on company and workers' comp policy guide resource allocation. renewal process.
-Incidents influencing trailing indicators are examined to determine cause and effect and determine ways to prevent repeating ng indicators are
+2 0 · Key company personnel are trained · Key company personnel • Trailing indicators are · Trailing indicators are not to know the meaning and relevance are familiar with trailing tracked but key tracked. including, but not limited to, DART, indicator data but may company personnel are TRIR, Lost Time, Near Miss not fully understand not familiar with trailing meaning or relevance. indicator data.
+Frequency, EMR. • Employer regularly reviews claims, • Employer reviews claims claim costs and claim trends to with insurer as part of gauge impact on company and workers' comp policy guide resource allocation. renewal process.
+Incidents influencing trailing indicators are examined to determine cause and effect and determine ways to prevent repeating same or similar events.